 For both the subjects and matched controls, detailed information about their clinical characteristics (including sex, age, NYHA functional class, and smoking status) and any associated comorbidities were collected by direct interrogatory.
-Additionally, patient's height and weight recorded. experienced were An Cardiologist trained medical professionals to conduct these interviews and recorded these measurements to ensure accuracy thoroughness.
-Participants were encouraged to provide comprehensive ambiguities details. and any uncertainties were clarified immediately.
+Additionally, patient's height and weight recorded.
+An experienced were Cardiologist trained medical professionals to conduct these interviews and recorded these measurements to ensure accuracy and thoroughness.
+Participants were encouraged to provide comprehensive details. ambiguities and any or uncertainties were clarified immediately.